ledpup/ClimateExplorer/README.md

 ## TODO
 In rough order of priority

-- Aggregates; latitude bands (-10 to -20, -20 to -30, -30 to -40, -40 to -50)
-- Aggregates; Australia
 - Linear trendline
 - Better moving average
 - Allow user to alter the parameters that calculate the set of data for the year (dayGrouping and threshold)
 - Display info on missing data (number of records missing per week/month/etc for min and max, number of missing consecutive days, etc.)
 - Analyse missing data to find an optimal grouping method
-- Alter web API to look for precalculated data from storage before calculating from daily.
-Then precalculate and store the year averages based on the default method.
+- Alter web API to look for precalculated data in a cache before calculating from daily
 - Show as a bar chart, the difference between adjusted and unadjusted
 - CO2 data and graphs
 - Climate stripes. https://www.reading.ac.uk/en/planet/climate-resources/climate-stripes